VB-Guron/F.I.R.E.-Moneytor/README.md

 # 🔥F.I.R.E.
 Moneytor 💵

 A mobile application created using flutter.
-It is used to monitor the user's finacial with guides and assessments in accordance to the "Financial Independence, Retire Early" Methods.
+It is used to monitor the user's financial with guides and assessments in accordance with the "Financial Independence, Retire Early" Methods.
 ## Authors

 - [Von Bryan Guron](https://github.com/VB-Guron)